 2.1.3 Review

-The ExMC Secretary shall review the information to ensure:
+The IECEx Secretariat shall review the information to ensure:

-Site assessed aligns with the site previously approved by ExMC
+Site assessed aligns with the site previously approved by ExMC;

-All Clauses of ISO/IEC 17021, ISO/IEC 17065, as applicable, have been covered
+All Clauses of ISO/IEC 17021-1, ISO/IEC 17065, as applicable, have been covered;

-Ensure that Technical Guidance Documents (TGD) have been used (where available)
+Ensure that Technical Guidance Documents (TGD) have been used (where available);

-Any Non-conformances are identified
+Any Non-conformances are identified.

-Where major Non-conformances have been identified the ExMC Secretary in consultation with the IECEx Assessor panel Chairman shall propose appropriate action to be taken, with the IECEx Officers to decide on such action and report at the next ExMC meeting.
+Where major Non-conformances have been identified the ExMC Secretary in consultation with the IECEx Assessor panel Chairman shall propose appropriate action to be taken, with the IECEx Executive to decide on such action and report at the next ExMC meeting.

-Where the ExCB does not agree with the course of action, the matter may be referred to the IECEx Board of Appeals, if requested by the ExCB.
+Where the ExCB does not agree with the course of action, the matter may be referred for appeal in accordance with IECEx Basic Rules (IECEx 01).

-During the period of referral to the Board of Appeal, the ExMC Chairman in consultation with the other IECEx Officers shall decide on the status of the ExCB in question.
+During the period of referral to the Board of Appeal, the ExMC Chairman in consultation with the other IECEx Executive shall decide on the status of the ExCB in question.

-In extreme circumstances the status of temporary suspension may be considered.
+In extreme circumstances, the status of temporary suspension may be considered.
 The ExMC is to decide on the final action to be taken.

-The Secretary will retain a copy of the report, for a minimum of 10 years, for record keeping purposes.
+The IECEx Secretariatwill retain a copy of the report, for a minimum of 10 years, for record keeping purposes.

 2.1.4 Re-assessment

-On the 5th anniversary of the acceptance of the ExCB or re-assessment of an ExCB a re-assessment, in accordance with the assessment procedure detailed in Section 1, shall be performed by an IECEx Assessment Team appointed by ExMC.
+On or before the fifth anniversary of the acceptance of the ExCB or the last re-assessment of an ExCB a re-assessment, in accordance with the assessment procedure detailed in Section 1, shall be performed by an IECEx Assessment Team appointed by IECEx Secretariat.

 2.2 Surveillance of ExCBs without National Accreditation acceptable by ExMC